rouzinho/Camera-iCubSimDFT/README.md

 # Motor Control in Cedar

-This Cedar plugin allow to send motor commands through YARP
+This Cedar plugin allow to receive images through YARP

 Everything you want to know about DFT -> https://dynamicfieldtheory.org/